boucadair/encrypted-dns-forwarders/draft-rbw-add-encrypted-dns-forwarders.md

 ## Name Constraints {#name-constraints}

-Name constraints {{Section 4.2.1.10 of ?RFC5280}} allows the entity operating the CPE (e.g., vendor, ISP) to obtain a certificate from a public Certificate Authority for a subdomain (dNSName) which is then used to sign certificates for each CPE.
+Name constraints ({{Section 4.2.1.10 of ?RFC5280}}) allows the entity operating the CPE (e.g., vendor or ISP) to obtain a certificate from a public Certification Authority for a subdomain (dNSName) which is then used to sign certificates for each CPE.
 For example, the network "example.net" could obtain a name constrained certificate for ".cpe.example.net" and then issue its own certificates such as "customer-123.cpe.example.net".

-R-REDUCE-CA: yes, it reduces interaction with public CAs but has same number of interactions with the CPE operator's certificate authority.
+R-REDUCE-CA: yes, it reduces interaction with public CAs but has same number of interactions with the CPE operator's CA.

 R-ELIMINATE-CA: no